- Limited choice but powerful engines

 At 1,659kg it weighs almost exactly the same as the petrol, and produces its performance smoothly enough.
 But it also sounds very thin and reedy, which becomes quite grating over time – especially as there’s more engine noise inside than you might expect from a car of this class.

-The lower-powered diesel option is available with rear-wheel drive only, which offers the lowest-possible running costs, or all-wheel drive as with the rest of the line-up.
+The lower-powered 190hp diesel option is available with rear-wheel drive, which offers the lowest-possible running costs, or all-wheel drive as with the rest of the line-up.
 It generates 450Nm at 1,750rpm, so only slightly less than the high-powered version.

-The engine masks its turbo lag (the delay in power delivery experienced on older turbocharged vehicles) quite well and while it doesn’t sound that exciting at low revs or in normal driving (where it can switch off, unnoticed, three cylinders to cut fuel consumption by 10%), it changes character dramatically when you start working your way around the rev counter.
+The engine masks its turbo lag (the delay in power delivery experienced on older turbocharged vehicles) quite well and while it doesn’t sound that exciting at low revs or in normal driving, it changes character dramatically when you start working your way around the rev counter.
+There’s plenty of torque, too, with 600Nm available from 2,500-5,000rpm but it still requires revving towards the higher end of the rev range to experience its full potential.

 Alfa Romeo's DNA drive mode control